-The carrying amounts of property, plant and equipment and investment property are disclosed in Notes 8 and 9 to the financial statements.
+The carrying amounts of property and equipment and investment property are disclosed in Notes 8 and 9.

-Accounting for Operating Lease - Group as Lessee.
+Evaluation of Lease Commitments - Group as Lessee.
 The Group's lease agreement for its office space qualifies as a short-term lease with a lease term of less than 12 months.
 The Group has elected to apply the recognition exemption on its short term leases.